AllenCellModeling/actk/README.md

 protective cocktail (mode C).
 The images cataloged in this dataset come in several
 flavors:

-* Field of view (FOV) images *
+* Field of view (FOV) images with channels* :
-* Membrane contour images
-* Membrane segmentation images
+  * Brightfield
-* DNA contour images
+  * EGFP
-* DNA segmentation images
+  * DNA
+  * Cell Membrane
+* Segmentation files with channels:
+  * Nucleus Segmentation
+  * Nucleus Contour
+  * Membrane Segmentation
+  * Membrane Contour

 _* Some FOV images contain seven channels rather than four.
-The extra three channels are "dummy" channels added during acquisition._
+The extra three channels are "dummy" channels added during acquisition that can be ignored._

 The full details of the Allen Institute cell workflow are available on our website [here](https://www.allencell.org/methods-for-cells-in-the-lab.html).<br>